How to Wash a Contigo Travel Mug

 Additional Tips and Advice

-• Always store the mugs and cups with the lids removed.
+- Always store the mugs and cups with the lids removed.
 This will prevent moisture from becoming trapped in the cup, and ward off mold and other growth.
+With a Contigo lid, something must be used to hold open the spout however, such as by placing it upside-down on a dishwasher rack post or inserting a hard plastic straw.

-• Metal cups can be placed in the dishwasher along with the lids.
-However, painted and ceramic cups should be hand washed.
+- Metal cups can be placed in the dishwasher along with the lids.
+However, painted, plastic and ceramic cups should be hand washed.
 All lids can be washed in the dishwasher.

-Instead of Polident, you can use one tablespoon baking soda and 1 tablespoon vinegar + some water.
+Instead of Polident, you can use one tablespoon baking soda and one tablespoon vinegar + some water.

 Clean the lid vigorously with water to get gunk out.
 Push the button a few times as you run water on it.
 Rinse the lid.

 Over the sink, hold the lid on it’s back.
-Put about 2 warm tablespoon water INSIDE the lid.
+Put about 2 warm tablespoons water INSIDE the lid.

 Put the baking soda in.
 Shake the lid a bit so the baking soda dilutes in the water.